mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/explore/index.md

     Get the kubeconfig from the _Secret_, and write it to a file using this command:

-    ```sh
+    ```bash
     dkp get kubeconfig -c ${CLUSTER_NAME} > ${CLUSTER_NAME}.conf
     ```

-1. List the Nodes using this command: %%% need some sample putplut data from a vSphere run, please
+1. List the Nodes using this command: %%% need some sample output data from a vSphere run

-    ```sh
+    ```bash
     kubectl --kubeconfig=${CLUSTER_NAME}.conf get nodes
     ```